-Within the crowded field of Democrats seeking to unseat Donald Trump, some candidates are reckoning with long-standing stances on education issues — including Cory Booker, who has downplayed his past support for charter schools on the campaign trail.
-Others, such as Kamala Harris, are formulating wide-ranging education policy plans for the first time.
-Bernie Sanders, meanwhile, has distinguished himself by taking an aggressive stand against charter schools.
+Within the crowded field of Democrats seeking to unseat Donald Trump, some candidates have had to reckon with long-standing positions on education issues.
+Others, such as Pete Buttigieg, are formulating wide-ranging education policy plans for the first time.
+Bernie Sanders and Elizabeth Warren have distinguished themselves by taking aggressive stands against charter schools.

 We’ve collected what we know about each Democratic candidate’s views on education issues here and filled it with links where you can learn more.
 We’ll continuously update this page as candidates share more.

 - Michael Bennet, Colorado senator — Read More

 - Joe Biden, former vice president — Read More

 - Michael Bloomberg, former mayor of New York City — Read More